 It is essential to prune cocoa trees at various stages of growth to enhance productivity and facilitate fieldwork.
 Pruning adjusts the height of young cocoa plants and creates a desirable shape.
 Pruning also removes diseases or unwanted branches from mature plants and shapes the canopy to the desired size or shape.

 - Prune young cocoa plants in the third and fourth year of growth.
-Cut off the low branches to ensure that the first branching point (the jorquette*) is at least 1.5 above the surface of the soil.
+Cut off the low branches to ensure that the first branching point (the jorquette*) is at least 1.5 metres above the surface of the soil.

 - Cut the branches of the cocoa tree at an angle to allow water to drip off the cut surfaces and prevent fungal infection.